TelemetryHarbor/harbor-docs/docs/api/pushing-data.md

             - (Optional) Uncheck others to reduce noise.

-Once configured, every uplink message received by The Things Network is automatically pushed to Telemetry Harbor.
+Once configured, every uplink message received by The Things Network is automatically pushed to Harbor Scale.